Weighted Vests and Shorts: Unlocking Track Athletes' Speed Potential

 The weight in these items is typically made from sand or steel shot, which helps evenly distribute it across your body.
 This allows for maximum comfort during use as well as optimal performance benefits when used properly.
 Weighted vests and shorts come in various sizes and styles so you can find one that fits your needs perfectly.

-Using weighted vests or shorts during basketball drills can help increase strength, power, agility, speed, balance and coordination by adding extra load to movements like jumping jacks or squats - all key components for success on court.
+Using weighted vests or shorts during basketball drills can help increase strength, power, agility, speed, balance, and coordination by adding extra load to movements like jumping jacks or squats - all key components for success on the court.
 It also increases endurance levels due to its ability to create more challenging workouts without having to lift heavier weights at a gym.

 Coaches can utilize weighted vests and shorts to enhance their athletes' speed, agility, strength, and endurance.
 Weighted vests and shorts can be used to assist basketball players in elevating their game, with the right training regimen.
 The next heading discusses how weighted vests and shorts can benefit runners specifically by providing them with an additional challenge that helps build up muscle power and stamina while running.